Elms (Year 4)

 PE kits

-This term, our PE lessons will be on Wednesdays.
-Please, ensure your child comes to school wearing their PE kit to school on Wednesday.
-Our school sports uniform requirements are a plain white tee-shirt, navy blue shorts and suitable outdoor trainers.
+This term, our PE lessons will be on Wednesdays and Thursdays.
+Please ensure your child comes to school wearing their PE kit to school on those days.
+Our school sports uniform requirements are a plain white t-shirt, navy blue shorts and suitable outdoor trainers.
+We will also be swimming in the Spring term, so please ensure your child brings their swimming kit on Wednesdays.

 Term Homework